aurezza/language-switcher/README.md

 # Talent Software
 ## Description
-React test app for using tranlation HOC with React Hooks.
+React test app for using translation HOC with React Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).